Boeing B-52 Stratofortress: Variants

+XR-16A was the initial designation allocated to the reconnaissance variant of the B-52B, but not used.
+The aircraft were designated RB-52Bs instead.

 Of the 50 B-52Bs built, 27 were capable of carrying a reconnaissance pod as RB-52Bs (the crew was increased to eight in these aircraft).
 The 300 lb pod contained radio receivers, a combination of K-36, K-38, and T-11 cameras, and two operators on downward-firing ejection seats.
 The pod required only four hours to install.